-This paper applies the mean field game (MFG) to solve continuous velocity control for a system of AVs in traffic.
-MFG offers advantages over existing individual control methods due to its scalability properties.
+This paper applies the MFG to solve the continuous velocity control problem for a system of AVs in traffic.
+The MFG offers advantages over the existing individual control methods due to its scalability properties.
 The proposed game-theoretic framework links micro- and macro-scale behaviors, offering insights into systematic impacts of strategic interactions among AVs from a microscopic scale.
-To the best of our knowledge, this is the first study to characterize equilibrium solutions in both continuous MFG and its corresponding discrete differential game.
+To the best of our knowledge, this is the first study to characterize equilibrium solutions in both continuous MFGs and discrete differential games in traffic.
 Unlike most of the existing studies that approximate discrete AV controls directly, we develop a game-theoretic framework from micro- to macro-scale, and then construct solutions from macro- back to micro-scale.
-In particular, we first introduce the macroscopic mean field game, solve its equilibrium, construct discrete equilibrium from the mean field equilibrium, and then validate the consistency between the constructed discrete equilibrium and the original discrete differential game.
-The outcome will help transportation engineers and planners to better predict and forecast traffic conditions when AVs reach a critical mass, which in turn will prepare them for a smooth transition from the present to future AV-equipped transportation systems.
+In particular, we first introduce the macroscopic mean field game, solve its equilibrium, construct discrete controls from the mean field equilibrium, and then validate the consistency between the constructed discrete controls and the equilibrium of the original differential game.
+Our findings will help transportation engineers and planners to better predict and forecast traffic conditions when AVs reach a critical mass, which in turn will prepare them for a smooth transition from the present to future AV-equipped transportation systems.

-This work can be generalized in several ways: (i) Although we illustrate the consistency between discrete and continuous game in numerical examples, a rigorous proof of such consistency has been lacking.
-A theoretical framework will be developed systematically to show such consistency as well as analytical properties of MFG and DG, including solution existence and uniqueness. (ii) AVs have to share roads with human drivers for the transition period.
-The interaction between AVs and human drivers needs to be modeled. (iii) We only model AVs velocity control or car following behavior in this paper.
-In the future we will incorporate the lane-changing choice into MFG.